cloudera/hue/docs/designs/authentication/saml.md

 Note: we should contribute back some short `def is_authorized` documentation to https://github.com/knaperek/djangosaml2/ as this would be a neat feature to promote.

+## Redirecting on forbidden login

+In case of failure to authenticate properly (e.g. bad credentials or user not part of the required groups), we could leverage djangosaml2 property that let us specific a custom error view.
+In the first iteration this could be the standart server 403 page.
+We could create a more personalized one if needed.

+    SAML_ACS_FAILURE_RESPONSE_FUNCTION = 'desktop.views.serve_403_error'

 ## Tests

 Add tests (with the help of the Mock module) to check if: